 Mint Plants in Feng Shui

-In feng shui, mint is thought to attract wealth and prosperity.
-Place it in the southeast or “luck” corner of a home or room.
-Mint is also associated with good communication and improving the bonds with one’s children.
+In feng shui, people believe that mint attracts wealth and prosperity.
+You should place it in the southeast or “luck” corner of a home or room.
+Mint also has associations with good communication and improving the bonds with one’s children.

 Mint plants bloom with purple, white, or pink flowers, depending on the variety.
 In the language of flowers, mint symbolizes virtue.

 Mint plants have featured prominently in Greek mythology.
 The plant’s name stems from the story of the nymph Mentha.
 Pluto, the underworld god, was attracted to Mentha.
 This angered Persephone, the underworld goddess, who, in a fit of jealousy, turned Mentha into a plant.
 Even though Mentha had lost her human form, she still attracted mortals with her fragrance.

 Mint Plants in Ancient Rome